Locomotive Descriptions and Phases - EMD SD38-2, SD40-2

 Other details

-- Some units prior to Phase 3 were built with battery box covers with latches and lift-of tabs.
+- Some units prior to Phase 4 (notably BN units) were built with battery box covers with latches and lift-of tabs.

 - Various as-built pilot options: standard footboards (up to 1975), plow (various sizes), rock deflector (2 types), flat end plate